Offshoots of Operation Car Wash: Operation Rio 40 Degrees

 On 3 August 2017, the Federal Police carried out a new operation called Rio 40 Degrees that resulted in the arrest of Alexandre Pinto, former municipal Secretary of Public Works for the city of Rio de Janeiro in the administration of Eduardo Paes.
 The agents served ten arrest warrants, nine of which were in Rio de Janeiro and one in Pernambuco, where the arrest of Laudo Aparecido Dalla Costa Ziani, son-in-law of the former deputy Pedro Corrêa, was confirmed.
 There was also a condução coercitiva warrant in São Paulo.
 This new phase of Car Wash reached city hall through contract investigations in the administration of Paes.
 The MPF prosecutors are based on the corruption complaint against the contractor Carioca Engenharia, involving payment of kickbacks and diversion of funds in the construction of the bus corridor Transcarioca, which cost R$2 billion ($ million), and the drainage of streams in the Basin of Jacarepaguá.
-The operation reached Rio City Hall because it began to investigate not only the criminal organization that, according to investigators, was headed by former governor Sérgio Cabral, but also the criminal organization that had links with the Brazilian Democratic Movement (PMDB) throughout the state of Rio de Janeiro.
+The operation reached Rio City Hall because it began to investigate not only the criminal organization that, according to investigators, was headed by former governor Sérgio Cabral Filho, but also the criminal organization that had links with the Brazilian Democratic Movement (PMDB) throughout the state of Rio de Janeiro.
 Among the targets of the action were lobbyists and city hall inspectors responsible for the construction.
 This was the first time that the Rio branch of the Operation Car Wash investigations reached the municipal sector.